-The Prequalified Buyer™ evaluation and designation provides Aspiring Innkeepers a credible way to quantify how much purchasing power they really have as it relates to identifying hospitality properties that best fit their financial qualifications and professional/personal objectives.
+The Prequalified Buyer™ evaluation and designation provide Aspiring Innkeepers a credible way to quantify how much purchasing power they really have as it relates to identifying hospitality properties that best fit their financial qualifications and professional or personal objectives.

-The Prequalified Buyer’s purchasing power and limitations are determined prior to financial data being requested from the seller.
+The Prequalified Buyer’s purchasing power and limitations are determined prior to requesting the financial data from the seller.
 Realtors and sellers alike are more receptive to investing time with a Prequalified Buyer™, because their qualifications and assets have been independently verified.
 A Prequalified Buyer™ negotiates with confidence knowing they have the capacity to consummate a transaction.

 Prequalification Check List

 List of items required to begin the Buyer Prequalification Certification Process: